modernsoftware/learn-csharp/README.md

 ## About the project

-'Learn C#' by Ray Consulting Limited
+'Learn C#' by Anil Ripla c/o Ray Consulting Limited

 ### License
 'Learn C#' is distributed by an MIT license.